 You start off at the main menu like most games, and will have to start a new campaign.
 You can try a simple campaign, but I wasn’t taking any shortcuts, so I opted for the full campaign.
 However, I did settle for one of the easier difficulty levels seeing as this was my first time.
 Difficulty levels determine how much in the way of starting credits you get, how many staff you start with, and how easy it is to mess up.

-The game is not only inspired by X-Com, but also the Quake series.
-The game not only uses a modified id Tech 2 or Quake 2 engine, but the death animations are taken out of Quake III Arena, and the suit of armour used once you’ve researched alien body armour, nano composite armour, is based on that of the slipgate explorer armour from Quake.
+The game is not only inspired by "X-Com," but also the "Quake" series.
+The game uses a modified id Tech 2 and Quake 2 engine, as well as the death animations from Quake III Arena, and the suit of armour used once you’ve researched alien body armour, nanocomposite armour, is based on that of the slipgate explorer armour from Quake.
 Ranger and Wrack also wear this armour in Q3A.

 Then after you’ve got all the buildings you need, you can go about hiring employees like workers, scientists, pilots, and soldiers.
 You can buy and sell equipment, start production on new technologies, and conduct research of alien technology.

 Outside of building bases, you can also construct smaller, but just as crucial buildings, like UFO yards, SAM sites, and radar towers.
 Positioning is everything, so don’t waste credits building structures all over the place, overextending yourself.
 Focus on one area first, and then gradually extend your presence over the face of the earth when you have the money to do it.
 This will decrease response time when aliens attack.